 - Matt Seybold, Professor of American Literature, Elmira College (ex officio)

-- Two senior scholars from the 2019 Class of Quarry Farm Fellows
+- One senior scholars from the 2019 Class of Quarry Farm Fellows